 There is no universal insolvency law.
 There are various frameworks in place to determine whether a particular court has jurisdiction to commence proceedings and which law is to govern those proceedings.
 It is also possible for there to be more than one insolvency or restructuring process in respect of the same entity, taking place in different jurisdictions.
 In addition, there are no bespoke provisions at present to deal with groups of companies.
 Matters become more complicated where companies in the same group are located in different jurisdictions and as a result it is possible that each company in a group may be subject to a separate insolvency process or restructuring process or indeed more than one process in various jurisdictions.

-In order to regulate cross border insolvencies, there are various frameworks which facilitate recognition and co-operation amongst courts in relation to insolvency proceedings.
+In order to regulate cross border insolvencies, in the UK there are various frameworks which facilitate recognition and co-operation amongst courts in relation to insolvency proceedings.
 From the English law perspective, the relevant legislation and court practice are derived from the following:

 - CBIR – Cross Border Insolvency Regulations 2006;

 - Insolvency Act 1986 – s.
 426; and